 In some ways the lack of any formal lesson structure made it more challenging to motivate the kids to do any thing resembling school work.

 We found it very difficult to get into a consistent routine when rving in Europe.
 Every day was different and it was impossible to set a fixed time for school work each day.

-The kids were also very resistant to sitting down and going through the workbooks.
+The kids were also very resistant to sitting down and doing a structured lesson together.
 It often became a battle which was no fun either.

 To compound the issue, we only had one laptop and internet connections were often slow.
 This meant we couldn’t make regular use of all the great online schooling tools such as Reading Eggs, StudyLadder, Scratch and Khan Academy.

 Our minimal school activities

 - We bought English and Math workbooks for each of the kids.
 The kids worked through them perhaps once a week.
 Talk to your teachers to find the most appropriate workbooks for your kids.

 - Both kids kept a diary.
 This meant they were practicing their writing skills each day.
 This one is great for older kids.
 For my younger son, this one is great to help prompt ideas.